HACKERALERT/Picocrypt/Internals.md

 # Core Cryptography
 Picocrypt uses the following cryptographic primitives:
 - XChaCha20 (cascaded with Serpent for paranoid mode)
-- HMAC-SHA3 for normal mode, keyed-BLAKE2b for fast mode (512 bits)
+- HMAC-SHA3 for normal mode, keyed-BLAKE2b for fast mode (256-bit key, 512-bit digest)
-- HKDF-SHA3 for deriving a subkey used with the MAC above
+- HKDF-SHA3-256 for deriving a subkey used with the MAC above
 - Argon2id (8 passes, 1 GiB memory, 8 threads) for normal mode, (4 passes, 128 MiB memory, 4 threads) for fast mode

-All algorithms used are from the well-known golang.org/x/crypto module.
+All primitives used are from the well-known golang.org/x/crypto module.